Varchita-Beena/SSLHavenCorner/Sat2Scene.md

 ## Generation Phase in the Sat2Scene
 The generation phase is the first key step in the Sat2Scene model, where the goal is to generate initial textures for the 3D point cloud.
 This step involves using a 3D sparse diffusion model to create a per-point color map, effectively texturing the 3D geometry of the scene.

 >Point cloud dimensions are Nx3, denoted by P. N is number of points in the point cloud. each point has 3 dimensions corresponding to it coordinates in a 3D space (x, y, z).
-So, the shape of the input point cloud is Nx3 (geometry without color).
+So, the shape of the input point cloud is Nx3.

 > The output is a textured cloud with dimension Nx3, where each point has an RGB color associated with it, representing the texture.